“How ‘Down syndrome’ is he?”

-Jamie- Benny has been in occupational therapy, physical therapy, and speech therapy since the age of six weeks old.
-We did these therapies through Early On of Michigan, as well as through a private office in Dearborn called The Center for Exceptional Families until he was 2.5.
-At 2.5, we enrolled Benny in a school called Glen Peters in Macomb County.
+Jamie: Benny has been in occupational therapy, physical therapy, and speech therapy since the age of six weeks old.
+We did these therapies through Early On of Michigan, as well as through a private office in Dearborn called The Center for Exceptional Families until he was two and a half.
+At two-and-a-half years old, we enrolled Benny in a school called Glen Peters in Macomb County.
 This school is designed for children with special needs, and he gets all the therapies listed above and more daily.
 Also, we recently received the information that Benny has a dual-diagnosis of Autism and Down syndrome, which most likely is leading to the extended delays in his speech and socialization skills.
-As of receiving this diagnosis, we are going to start ABA Therapy 25 hours of week in home, outside of school hours, to help with these skills and toilet training.
+As of receiving this diagnosis, we are going to start ABA Therapy 25 hours per week in home, outside of school hours, to help with these skills and toilet training.

-What advice do you have for a new mom that just found out her baby will be born with Down syndrome?
+What advice do you have for a new mom who just found out her baby will be born with Down syndrome?

 As you can see, Down syndrome doesn’t really tell you much about who your child will be.
 It is just a term, and each person with that extra chromosome is unique.
 Jessica and I are so happy we found each other because OUR relationship is helping us understand this fact and learn about our babies even more.

-Friends, in honor of Down syndrome awareness month 2018, we ask YOU to share your stories!
+Friends, in honor of World Down Syndrome Day, we ask YOU to share your stories!
 We want to hear YOUR experience with that extra chromosome!
-Shout out loud how amazing your children are, and you never know how much hope and peace your individual journey may give another mama that is just beginning hers.
+Shout out loud how amazing your children are–you never know how much hope and peace your individual journey may give another mama who is just beginning hers.